ELC1123/Cache-Simulation-Project/README.md

 | Set 5 |    5    |    13    |    21    |    61    |
 | Set 6 |    6    |    14    |    22    |    62    |
 | Set 7 |    7    |    15    |    23    |    63    |

+    With that said, the first iteration had 0 cache hits and 64 cache misses.

     In the second iteration, we will insert MM Blocks 0 to 23 first, which will all result in hits since they are still in the cache.
     However, when we try to insert 24, it results in a miss since 24 is no longer in the cache.